What Happens If You Get Caught Driving Unaccompanied On Learners

 Rules For Learner Drivers

-If you are driving on a learner’s license, then it is important you follow all the correct rules.
-For example, you must be accompanied by someone who holds their full driving license for two or more years.
+If you are driving on a learner’s licence, then it is important you follow all the correct rules.
+For example, you must be accompanied by someone who holds their full driving licence for two or more years.
 As well as this, you must clearly display your ‘L’ plates on the vehicle that you are driving so that others know that you are a learner driver.
-This will mean that they likely have more patience if you make a mistake, and will allow you more room to practice your driving.
+This will mean that they likely have more patience if you make a mistake, and will allow you more room to practise your driving.

 Unaccompanied Driving New South Wales Rules

 The system in most of Australia is the demerit system.
-If a learner driver gets more than 4 demerit points in the span of three years, then they are going to have their license suspended, or the license renewal application will be denied for a period of three months.
-All speeding offenses will earn a learner driver 4 demerit points instantly.
+If a learner driver gets more than 4 demerit points in the span of three years, then they are going to have their licence suspended, or the licence renewal application will be denied for a period of three months.
+All speeding offences will earn a learner driver 4 demerit points instantly.

 Why It’s So Dangerous